Wines of the Pomerol Plain

 Our last blog article featured the great wines of St. Emilion.
 We continue our journey in the Bordeaux region and head for Pomerol.

 Pomerol, population 848, is famous for several matters related to its excellent wine.
-First, the wines have not been officially classified, which is a sort of wine making oneupmanship, for the general quality of wines produced here is very high, and a number of the properties are historic.
+First, the wines have not been officially classified, which is a sort of wine-making oneupmanship, for the general quality of wines produced here is very high, and a number of the properties are historic.
 (As its label shows, Chãteau Gazin was once owned by Crusaders, the Knights of St John of Jerusalem, Rhodes and Malta.)
 Second, here the merlot grape has been enshrined, for the clay that forms the subsoil of the finest wine estates seems to react with the merlot grape, bringing out qualities of richness and breed unknown elsewhere.
 Third, the wine estates here refer to themselves as “châteaux,” but this is largely honorific.
-They usually do not have grand residences in the Médoc sense, and even Château Petrus famously resembles a nineteenth century farmhouse in the Pennsylvania countryside.
+They usually do not have grand residences in the Médoc sense, and even Château Petrus famously resembles a nineteenth-century farmhouse in the Pennsylvania countryside.
 You would never guess it was the residence adjoining Bordeaux’s most costly vineyards.

 Château Cheval Blanc, one of Bordeaux’s most famous wines, is located on the Pomerol plain, several miles from the town of St. Emilion, adjoining Pomerol.
 The property is a single contiguous block of 90 acres, on essentially clay subsoil with some gravel.
 Major drainage had to be carried out because of the clay, which according to Christian Moueix of Château Petrus, seems to be the geological requirement for the best wines of the Pomerol plain.

-It is a rich, mouth filling wine of consummate elegance, very satisfying indeed.
+It is a rich, mouth-filling wine of consummate elegance, very satisfying indeed.
 Many consider their 1947 to be one of the finest Bordeaux wines ever produced – an estimate reflected in auction prices reaching $4,000 a bottle!

 I remember tasting the 1983 Cheval Blanc from the cask with Jacques Hebrard, then the owner, enjoying the marvelous flavor of the wine.
 It is a wine cliche to speak of velvet smoothness around a strong inner structure, but that certainly applies to this wine.
 The blend is “a core of Cabernet Franc enveloped with Merlot.”

-Château Figeac, another St. Emilion wine on the Pomerol plain, is an historic estate, a premier grand cru classé B which has long produced wines of the highest quality, under the stewardship of the charming Thierry and Marie-France de Manoncourt.
+Château Figeac, another St. Emilion wine on the Pomerol plain, is a historic estate, a premier grand cru classé B which has long produced wines of the highest quality, under the stewardship of the charming Thierry and Marie-France de Manoncourt.
 With wonderful fruit and good structure, it ages well.
 I am saving my magnum of 1982 Figeac for a special occasion.

 Wine Of The Month